Table Of Contents

 Results

-The next diagram illustrates the queue lengths of the traffic classes in the switch’s outgoing network interface.
-The queue lengths don’t increase over time, as the average data rate of the incoming traffic to the shaper is lower than the permitted data rate for outgoing traffic.
+The next diagram shows the queue lengths of the traffic classes in the outgoing network interface of the switch.
+The queue lengths increase over time because the data rate of the incoming traffic of the traffic shapers is greater than the data rate of the outgoing traffic, and packets are not dropped.

 ../../../../../_images/TrafficShaperNumberOfCredits.png

-The following diagram depicts the relationships among the number of credits, the gate state of the credit-based transmission selection algorithm, and the transmitting state of the outgoing network interface for both traffic classes.
-To ensure visibility of the details, the diagram focuses on the first 2ms of the simulation:
+The next diagram shows the relationships between the number of credits, the gate state of the credit based transmission selection algorithm, and the transmitting state of the outgoing network interface for the both traffic classes.

 ../../../../../_images/TrafficShaping1.png